AllanDouglas/MiniECS/readme.md

 # MiniECS

 MiniECS is a lightweight Entity Component System (ECS) framework designed for Unity projects.
-It aims to provide a simple, efficient, and flexible architecture for managing game entities and their behaviors.
+It aims to provide a simple, efficient, and flexible architecture for managing ECSManager entities and their behaviors.

 ## Features